NeoGames4/JFandomAPI/README.md

 The ID should look like fandom-id.fandom.com[/lang] (for example '`disney.fandom.com`' or '`avatar.fandom.com/de`').

 3. Do whatever you want to do (but make sure to follow WikiMedia's and Fandom's guidelines of course).

+## Documentation
+A documentation can be found here: https://neogames4.github.io/docs/JFandomAPI/index.html